x509cert/AzSecPodcast/transcripts/transcript8.md

 So very very cool technology.

-## Michael

-And a couple things sort of piqued my interest this week.
+**Michael** A couple things sort of piqued my interest this week.
 The first one was the use of double key encryption for Microsoft 365.
 This applies to  labeling documents so that a second key can be applied to that document.
 So there's a key managed by Microsoft, and there's a key that's managed by the tenant.
 And the nice thing there is that you apply it to a specific sensitivity level and automatically the policy engine applies double key encryption.
 Really good to see this, a lot of customers asking for more control over the keys rather than just keys that are managed by Azure.

 The other thing that piqued my interest was Azure Active Directory Registration Service will be ending support for TLS 1.0 and 1.1.
 For Government Cloud that will be in August and for the rest of the commercial cloud that will be in October.
 As you can see, just about every service in Azure is moving to either totally deprecating prior versions of TLS older than 1.2 or allowing you to at least configure TLS 1.0, 1.1 and 1.2.